jungerm2/webservices/README.md

 > fab --list
 Available tasks:

-  backup.all (backup, backup.backup)           Run all backup subtasks backup.arr-path                              Return path of a recent *arr backup, create a new one if needed backup.arrs                                  Copy remote *arr backup directories to `backup/` backup.code-server                           Make a backup of code-server data backup.gluetun                               Make a backup of gluetun data backup.homer                                 Make a backup of homer data backup.ombi                                  Make a backup of ombi data backup.pihole                                Make a backup of pihole data backup.plex                                  Make a backup of plex data while skipping cache data backup.tautulli                              Make a backup of tautulli data backup.transmission                          Make a backup of transmission data backup.wireguard                             Make a backup of wireguard data configure.homer                              Fetch and add apikey to homer dashboard for *arr apps configure.plex                               Claim plex server, see: `https://www.plex.tv/claim/` configure.transmission (configure.transm)    Upload transmission's `settings.json` to host configure.wireguard (configure.wg)           Upload wireguard config (i.e: wg0.conf) to host install.all (install, install.install) install.ctop                                 Install top-like interface for container metrics install.docker                               Install docker if not present install.docker-compose (install.dcp)         Install docker-compose if not present install.lazydocker (install.lzd)             Install the lazy docker manager install.python3 (install.py3)                Install python3 (and pip!) if not present misc.apt-update                              (apt) Update and upgrade system misc.dcp-running-services (misc.dcp-ls-up)   List running services on remote host misc.dcp-services (misc.dcp-ls)              List services in remote's compose file misc.deploy                                  Install services with docker-compose misc.get-arrkey                              Retrieve API key for an *arr service misc.get-arrport                             Retrieve port for an *arr service misc.reboot                                  Reboot host machine misc.render-readme                           Update code segments in the README file (runs on local) misc.set-swap-size (misc.resize-swap)        Set swap partition size on remote (in MB) misc.speedtest                               Run speedtest in given container, or host if empty misc.verify-vpn                              Test that the VPN is connected and it's IP isn't local
+  backup.all (backup, backup.backup)               Run all backup subtasks backup.arr-path                                  Return path of a recent *arr backup, create a new one if needed backup.arrs                                      Copy remote *arr backup directories to `backup/` backup.code-server                               Make a backup of code-server data backup.gluetun                                   Make a backup of gluetun data backup.homer                                     Make a backup of homer data backup.ombi                                      Make a backup of ombi data backup.pihole                                    Make a backup of pihole data backup.plex                                      Make a backup of plex data while skipping cache data backup.tautulli                                  Make a backup of tautulli data backup.transmission                              Make a backup of transmission data backup.wireguard                                 Make a backup of wireguard data configure.homer                                  Fetch and add apikey to homer dashboard for *arr apps configure.plex                                   Claim plex server, see: `https://www.plex.tv/claim/` configure.transmission (configure.transm)        Upload transmission's `settings.json` to host configure.wireguard (configure.wg)               Upload wireguard config (i.e: wg0.conf) to host install.all (install, install.install)           Run all Install sub-tasks install.ctop                                     Install top-like interface for container metrics install.docker                                   Install docker if not present install.docker-compose (install.dcp)             Install docker-compose if not present install.lazydocker (install.lzd)                 Install the lazy docker manager install.python3 (install.py3)                    Install python3 (and pip!) if not present misc.apt-update                                  (apt) Update and upgrade system misc.deploy                                      Install services with docker-compose misc.format                                      Format (python) code on local/host machine at root misc.reboot                                      Reboot host machine misc.render-readme                               Update code segments in the README file (runs on local) misc.set-swap-size (misc.resize-swap)            Set swap partition size on remote (in MB) status.battery (status.bat) status.dcp-running-services (status.dcp-ls-up)   List running services on remote host status.dcp-services (status.dcp-ls)              List services in remote's compose file status.get-arrkey                                Retrieve API key for an *arr service status.get-arrport                               Retrieve port for an *arr service status.speedtest                                 Run speedtest in given container, or host if empty status.verify-vpn                                Test that the VPN is connected and it's IP isn't local

 ```